Caption Style

 Can't find what you're looking for?
 Contact us

-Absolutely — Karaoke was designed with lyric videos in mind.
-Upload your music track, let Whisper transcribe the lyrics, review and correct any misheard words, then choose Karaoke with the Background or Bounce sub-style.
-The word-level highlighting will follow the vocal timing, creating a professional lyric video without any video editing experience.
+Yes, karaoke is designed specifically with lyric videos in mind.
+Upload your music track, transcribe the lyrics with AI, review and correct any misheard words, then select karaoke mode.
+The word-by-word highlight follows the vocal timing frame-accurately, creating a professional lyric video without any manual timing work beyond reviewing the transcript.